-Relaxation processes are very sensitive to both geometry and motion, but only interactions between atoms that are <5 Å apart can typically be detected.
-Therefore, NMR spectroscopy allows us to map the distances between pairs of atoms by specifying which pairs are close together in space, NMR spectra contain information about the 3D structure of protein molecules.
+^{a}RMS, root mean square. ^{b}RMSD, root-mean-square deviation. contain information about the 3D structure of protein molecules.
 In reality, it is far from trivial to assign the peaks in a spectrum to a specific H atom in the protein sequence.
 Kurt Wüthrich worked out a solution to the assignment problem in the 1980s and he was co-awarded the 2002 Nobel Prize in Chemistry for the development of NMR spectroscopy for determining the 3D structure of biological macromolecules in solution.
 Both solution NMR and X-ray crystallography provide insight into the 3D structures of macromolecules.
-In many ways, the two techniques are complementary, with the most significant limitation of NMR and crystallography being size (<40 kDa) and the need for single crystals, respectively.
+In many ways, the two techniques are complementary, with the most significant limitation of NMR and crystallography being size (<40 kDa) and the need for single crystals, respectively, and a distinct advantage of NMR being the ability to gain insight into dynamic processes, e.g., base pair opening kinetics in DNA (see UNIT 7.20, Szulik et al., 2014).
 A more detailed comparison of these two key techniques in structural biology is provided in Table 7.13.3.